AmaVic/merode-interpreter-api/README.md

 This approach has several **benefits**:
 * **Faster Development**: There is no need to re-generate a Merode application for each change in the model.
 Instead, you just need to restart the Merode Interpreter with the updated model file as input.
 * **Easier Deployment**: Once your Merode Interpreter is deployed, there is no need to de-reploy it for each model change.
-* **Lower Software Size**: The size of the software (interpreter) does increase with the size of the model.
+* **Smaller Software Size**: The size of the software (interpreter) does increase with the size of the model.

 It also has several potential **drawbacks**:
 * **Increased Memory Usage**: As the Merode Interpreter interprets the model at runtime, the memory usage increases with the size of the model.
 This is not necessarily the case of generated code.
 * **Lower Performance**: As the Merode model is interpreted at runtime for event handling and object instantiation, the interpreter may require more computational resources than generated code.

 These are general trade-offs between _interpretation_ vs. _code generation_ approaches.
 The performance and memory trade-offs depend among others on the implementation of the interpreter and the of the generated code, respectively.
-We did not yet evaluate or compare the performmance of the REST APIs generated from Merode models vs. REST APIs using the Merode Interpreter.
+We did not yet evaluate or compare the performance of the REST APIs generated from Merode models vs. REST APIs using the Merode Interpreter.

 # REST API Endpoints
 ## Submit Business Events